Bad End: As usual for the genre if you don't go all the way with any romance.

 Killer Rabbit: You will never, ever look at Chukar partridges the same way again.
 Or King Quails, especially the darker colored ones.

-A group of fans known as Team Hatoful has done a series of voiced playthroughs of different routes of the game - specifically Anghel's, Bad Boys Love, Ryouta's and Sakuya's routes, and has also completed a blind run of the sequel, HolidayStar.
-Notable for, among other things, taking Yuuya's Handsome Lech tendencies even further, giving the French Sakuya a fake British accent, and making Shuu sound like Severus Snape.
+A group of fans known as Team Hatoful has done a series of voiced playthroughs of different routes of the first game - specifically Anghel's, Bad Boys Love, Ryouta's and Sakuya's routes - and has also completed a blind run of HolidayStar.
+Notable for, among other things, taking Yuuya's Handsome Lech tendencies even further, giving the French Sakuya a fake British accent, making Shuu sound like Severus Snape, and turning Tohri into a German-accented Large Ham.

 Lighter and Softer: The drama CDs and - for the most part - the manga are pretty much played purely for comedy and don't have the same tendency for twists and pathos as either of the games.